Microsoft Announces the End of Windows Server Update Services

 Microsoft has announced the discontinuation of its Windows Server Update Services (WSUS) for updating sizable numbers of Windows devices, although it will continue to support the current functionality.
 Companies are now encouraged to adopt cloud-based updating services for handling updates for both client and server systems.

 The decommissioning of WSUS, as recently announced by Microsoft, aligns with the company’s previous declarations that the service would phase out with the launch of Windows Server 2025.
-This version was introduced in a preview on August 13 this year, also marking the close approach of ending WSUS driver synchronization.
+End of Windows Server Update Services, this version was introduced in a preview on August 13 this year, also marking the close approach of ending WSUS driver synchronization.
 Detailed information about this change can be found here.

 WSUS was initially launched in 2005 and served as an essential tool for IT administrators to oversee and deploy updates across Microsoft products within extensive corporate networks.
-These networks depended on regular and controlled updates to multiple interconnected Windows devices.
+End of Windows Server Update Services, these networks depended on regular and controlled updates to multiple interconnected Windows devices.

 This service facilitated centralized control over updates dissemination, rather than allowing each Windows machine to download updates directly from Microsoft’s servers, thus admins could streamline the update process via WSUS.

 Although the service is now ending, Microsoft says it will continue to support existing enterprise functionality and provide updates through the WSUS channel.
-All previously published content in the WSUS channel will remain available.
+End of Windows Server Update Services, all previously published content in the WSUS channel will remain available.

 Specifically, no new functionality will be added to WSUS, and further development will be discontinued.

 Microsoft is urging companies to use its cloud-based services to centralize and manage Windows updates.
-For Windows devices, this means switching to Windows Autopatch or Microsoft Intune, for example.
+End of Windows Server Update Services – for Windows devices, this means switching to Windows Autopatch or Microsoft Intune, for example.

 This year hasn’t been the first instance of Microsoft ending support for certain services in Windows and Windows Server.
 Back in June, the company ceased supporting NTLM authentication on these platforms, urging developers to adopt Kerberos or Negotiation authentication to preclude potential issues in the future.